mirukana/libmpv-qtquick-plugin/README.md

 # libmpv-qtquick-plugin

 libmpv wrapper for Qt Quick.
-Can be used as a visual element in .qml files directly.
+Can be used as a normal visual element in .qml files easily.

 ## Features